 Sophie Yanow is a cartoonist, translator and educator.
 Her first graphic novel, War of Streets and Houses (Uncivilized Books), was nominated for TCAF's Doug Wright Spotlight Award and the Ignatz Award for Outstanding Graphic Novel.
 Her comics journalism has appeared online in places like The Guardian and The Nib.
 Her translation of the Belgian graphic novel Pretending is Lying by Dominique Goblet was published by NYRC in February 2017.
 What is a Glacier?, a story about grief and climate change, was published by Retrofit in May 2017.
-She teaches at the Center for Cartoon Studies MFA program in Vermont.
+She recently taught at the Center for Cartoon Studies MFA program in Vermont.

 WHAT IS A GLACIER?